Fred Astaire: 1933–1939: Astaire and Ginger Rogers at RKO

-Astaire received a percentage of the films' profits, something scarce in actors' contracts at that time.

 Innovations

 Astaire revolutionized dance on film by having complete autonomy over its presentation.
 He is credited with two important innovations in early film musicals.
 First, he insisted that a closely tracking dolly camera film a dance routine in as few shots as possible, typically with just four to eight cuts, while holding the dancers in full view at all times.
 This gave the illusion of an almost stationary camera filming an entire dance in a single shot.
 Astaire famously quipped: "Either the camera will dance, or I will."
 Astaire maintained this policy from The Gay Divorcee in 1934 until his last film musical, Finian's Rainbow in 1968, when director Francis Ford Coppola overruled him.

 Astaire's style of dance sequences allowed the viewer to follow the dancers and choreography in their entirety.
 This style differed strikingly from those in the Busby Berkeley musicals.
 Those musicals' sequences were filled with extravagant aerial shots, dozens of cuts for quick takes, and zooms on areas of the body such as a chorus row of arms or legs.

 Astaire's second innovation involved the context of the dance; he was adamant that all song and dance routines be integral to the plotlines of the film.
 Instead of using dance as a spectacle as Busby Berkeley did, Astaire used it to move the plot along.
 Typically, an Astaire picture would include at least three standard dances.
 One would be a solo performance by Astaire, which he termed his "sock solo".
 Another would be a partnered comedy dance routine.
 Finally, he would include a partnered romantic dance routine.